chrisborbidge/duplicate-line-highlighter/README.md

 # Duplicate Line Highlighter

-This is a Visual Studio Code (VS Code) extension that highlights duplicate lines in a source code file when it is saved.
+This code is a Visual Studio Code (VS Code) extension written in JavaScript that highlights duplicate lines in a text file and displays a hover message with the count of duplicate lines.

 ## How it works

-This code is a Visual Studio Code (VS Code) extension written in JavaScript that highlights duplicate lines in a text file and displays a hover message with the count of duplicate lines.

 This code is a Visual Studio Code extension that highlights and counts duplicate lines in a source code file.
 When activated, the extension will first get the value of the duplicateLineHighlightColor configuration option, which specifies the color to use for highlighting duplicate lines.